 - The school encourages parents / guardians to ensure that students participate in this programme as a way of supporting parents as the primary educators of their children. - Religious Education programme which discusses relationships, adolescence, responsibility, values, peer pressure, conflict and decision-making. - Student centred pastoral care structure supports include Year Heads, Class Tutors, guidance and Counselling, Pastoral Care Team, Learning Support, Student Council, Principal and Deputy Principals. - The Pastoral Care Team are fully aware of the circumstances which may make children more vulnerable to harm.
-These include Parent/Carer factors, child factors, community factors, environment factors and poor motivation of parents/guardians to engage. - Possibility of one-to-one conversations with the school Guidance Counsellors and Chaplain.

-- Anti-bullying strategy and programme of prevention emphasising respect for the rights and dignity of others. - Education of human physiology and human reproduction Science and Biology classes. - Visits by speakers on topics such as drugs and alcohol misuse and hygiene and sexual health. - Awareness of human rights through Social Justice Programmes and fundraising projects for various charities.
+These include Parent/Carer factors, child factors, community factors, environment factors and poor motivation of parents/guardians to engage. - Possibility of one-to-one conversations with the school Guidance Counsellors and Chaplain. - Anti-bullying strategy and programme of prevention emphasising respect for the rights and dignity of others. - Education of human physiology and human reproduction Science, Biology Religion (Senior Cycle) and SPHE (1st to TY) classes. - Visits by speakers on topics such as drugs and alcohol misuse, sexual maturity, hygiene and sexual health. - Awareness of human rights through Social Justice Programmes and fundraising projects for various charities. - Ongoing Mental Well Being initiatives particularly highlighted in a dynamic Mental Well Being week.